ijlee2/codemod-utils/tutorials/template-tag/01-a-simple-example.md

 # A simple example

-To illustrate how to read and update `*.{gts,gts}` files, we'll recreate a feature in [`ember-test-selectors`](https://github.com/mainmatter/ember-test-selectors/blob/v6.0.0/strip-data-test-properties-plugin6.js): Remove all data attributes in the template, if the attribute name starts with `data-test`.
+To illustrate how to update templates in `*.{gts,gts}` files, we'll recreate a feature in [`ember-test-selectors`](https://github.com/mainmatter/ember-test-selectors/blob/v6.0.0/strip-data-test-properties-plugin6.js): Remove all data attributes in the template, if the attribute name starts with `data-test`.
 Our target project is assumed to be an Ember app.

 ## Use the CLI